-Small Businesses Are Good for Our Local Communities
+Small Business Are Good for Our Local Communities

 Local businesses have a vested interest in helping to be part of a thriving local community.
 The more the community thrives, the better their business does.
 Many local business owners have a lot to lose if their business goes under, as they often invest their personal savings or capital, their economic survival, and the vast majority of their time into making sure that the business thrives.

-The owners of local or small businesses generally have such a vested interest in local upkeep that the owner will frequently serve on local boards, donate to or host charitable events, and support causes that are close to home.
-This also means that local businesses are more likely to give back to the community than chain stores, while also encouraging strong community activities, such as festivals, fairs, and discount weeks.
+The business owners of local or small business generally have such a vested interest in local upkeep that the owner will frequently serve on local boards, donate to or host charitable events, and support causes that are close to home.
+This also means that local businesses are more likely to give back to the community than branch shop, while also encouraging strong community activities, such as festivals, fairs, and discount weeks.